A unified description of small, peripheral, and large system suppression data from pQCD: Introduction

-The top panel of \cref{fig:small_vs_peripheral} plots the experimentally measured $R_{AB}$ as a function of $p_T$ for charged hadrons produced in $0\text{--}5\%$ centrality \coll{p}{Pb} and $60\text{--}80\%$ centrality \coll{Pb}{Pb} collisions at $\sqrt{s_{NN}} = 5.02 ~\mathrm{TeV}$ measured by ATLAS \cite{ATLAS:2022kqu}, and for neutral pions produced in $0\text{--}5\%$ centrality \coll{d}{Au} and $60\text{--}70\%$ centrality \coll{Au}{Au} collisions at $\sqrt{s_{NN}} = 0.2 ~\mathrm{TeV}$ measured by PHENIX \cite{PHENIX:2023dxl, PHENIX:2012jha}.
-Shaded bands show the large-system constrained predictions from our model where the width is a measure of the theoretical uncertainty.
-The bottom panel of \cref{fig:small_vs_peripheral} shows the data divided by theory as a function of $p_T$.
-We observe in \cref{fig:small_vs_peripheral} that the theoretical expectation from our large-system fitted energy loss model is in good agreement (within experimental uncertainties) with the suppression data from central \coll{d}{Au} collisions, and peripheral \coll{Au}{Au} and \coll{Pb}{Pb} collisions, but is in stark disagreement with the enhancement observed in \coll{p}{Pb} collisions; additionally, the theoretically expected $R_{AB}$ is extremely similar for central small and peripheral large systems.
-We emphasize that no suppression data from small systems are used to constrain the model results presented in \cref{fig:small_vs_peripheral}.
+We show in \cref{fig:small_vs_peripheral} our predictions for light flavor hadron suppression in peripheral \coll{A}{A} and central \collThree{p}{d}{A} collisions at RHIC and LHC.
+Our predictions improve upon other similar high-$p_T$, small system results in the literature \cite{JETSCAPE:2024cqe,JETSCAPE:2024dgu,JETSCAPE:2021ehl,Huss:2020dwe,Huss:2020whe,Ke:2022gkq,Zakharov:2021uza} by: 1) removing the explicit large system size assumptions \cite{Kolbe:2015rvk,Wicks:2008zz,Faraday:2024gzx,Faraday:2023mmx} used by \emph{all} other energy loss models; and 2) constraining our model using \emph{only} large system data, and then making predictions for small systems with no additional tuning.
+We observe in \cref{fig:small_vs_peripheral} that the theoretical expectation from our large-system constrained energy loss model is in good agreement (within experimental and theoretical uncertainties) with the suppression data from central \coll{d}{Au} collisions, and peripheral \coll{Au}{Au} and \coll{Pb}{Pb} collisions, but is in stark disagreement with the enhancement observed in \coll{p}{Pb} collisions.
+Additionally, the theoretically expected $R_{AB}$ is extremely similar for central small and peripheral large systems at both RHIC and LHC.

-In \cref{sec:results}, we outline our energy loss model and the statistical analysis used to constrain our model to high-$p_T$ central heavy-ion suppression data.
-In \cref{sec:model_agnostic}, we show that for \textit{any} of the popular energy loss models---based on weak or strong coupling, radiative or collisional energy loss, and thick or thin plasmas---to best describe peripheral heavy-ion data, one obtains strikingly similar theoretical estimates for suppression in central small systems as for peripheral large systems.
-This result is consistent with the PHENIX measured central \coll{d}{Au} \cite{PHENIX:2023dxl} and peripheral \coll{Au}{Au} \cite{PHENIX:2012jha} suppression, as well as the ATLAS peripheral \coll{Pb}{Pb} suppression \cite{ATLAS:2022kqu}, but inconsistent with the ATLAS measured \coll{p}{Pb} suppression \cite{ATLAS:2022kqu}.
+We will further show that for \textit{any} of the popular energy loss models---based on weak or strong coupling, radiative or collisional energy loss, and thick or thin plasmas---to best describe peripheral heavy-ion data, one obtains strikingly similar theoretical estimates for suppression in central small systems as for peripheral large systems.
+This observation points towards a self-consistent description of energy loss in both central small and peripheral large system, resulting in equal suppression---consistent with \coll{d}{Au} \cite{PHENIX:2023dxl}, \coll{Pb}{Pb} \cite{ATLAS:2022kqu} and \coll{Au}{Au} \cite{PHENIX:2012jha} data---while in central \coll{p}{Pb} collisions, centrality bias may lead to an artificially enhanced $R_{AB}$ \cite{ATLAS:2022kqu}.